Table of Contents[Hide][Show]

 - Rebook you on a partner airline or another airline with which it has an agreement at no extra cost.

-- Provide you with a meal or meal cash/voucher when cancellation results in you having to wait for 3 hours or more for a new flight.
+- Provide you with a meal or meal cash/voucher when cancellation results in waiting 3 hours or more for a new flight.

 - Provide complimentary hotel accommodations for any passenger affected by an overnight cancellation.

-- Provide complimentary ground transportation to and from the hotel for any passenger affected by an overnight cancellation.
+- Provide complimentary ground transportation to and from the hotel for passengers affected by an overnight cancellation.

-How to rebook a delayed or cancelled flight on Delta
+How to rebook a delayed or canceled flight on Delta

 You’re eligible to rebook on Delta when your flight is delayed longer than 30 minutes or your flight has been canceled and was issued by Delta, a joint venture partner, SkyTeam or codeshare partner, or another carrier with whom Delta has an agreement.